-The University of Wisconsin-Green Bay's Master's of Management program is an innovative, advanced study of the management process and its outcomes.
+The University of Wisconsin-Green Bay's Master of Science in Management program is an innovative, advanced study of the management process and its outcomes.
 The program, offered through UW-Green Bay's Austin E. Cofrin School of Business, prepares effective leaders and strategic decision-makers for the region's businesses, nonprofit organizations, and government agencies.